broccolijs/broccolijs.github.io/src/content/about.md

 you can do in the `build()` method.
 A plugin can receive one or multiple inputs, and these are available in the `this.inputPaths` array in the order they are provided. `this.inputPaths` contains paths to directories, that are the `outputPath` of previous plugins.
 Each `inputPath` contains files that you can manipulate and write to `this.outputPath`.
-Broccoli will handle the state of these directories and passing them between plugins.
+Broccoli will handle the state of these directories and take responsibility for passing them between plugins.

 There is a special case where a `string` is passed as an input to a plugin.
 When parsing your build pipeline, Broccoli will automatically convert a string input into a